-Coming to Mudanjiang wasn’t for the city itself, rather an attraction far outside it.
+Coming to Mudanjiang wasn’t for the city itself, but rather an attraction far outside it.
 Following the theme of the North East, this would be yet another natural attraction born out of the fires and flames that brews beneath this region of the world.
-Historical volcanic activity has developed into the extraordinary display of natures unrelenting force.
+Historical volcanic activity has developed into an extraordinary display of nature’s unrelenting force.
 One spectacular demonstration of this power is Jingpo Lake, which happens to be the home of Asia’s biggest waterfall; Diaoshui.

 Table of Contents

 Before getting to the lake, I had to get to Mudanjiang.
 The scenic area is still over an hour and a half away, however, it’s easiest to get there from here.
 The city is the starting point of tours and regular buses that visit the scenic areas.

 For this leg of the journey, I treated myself.
 I upgraded myself to the high-speed train, that is notably higher quality than the others.
 In-fact it was luxury compared to it.
 Reclinable seats, a little table and even enough leg room for my long-ass legs.
 And as the name suggests, they are considerably faster, almost three times as much, same as the price.
 Getting from Harbin to Mudanjiang in just over 1 hour and a half was simply glorious.